 Almost three quarters of respondents also strongly agreed that advanced hepatic fibrosis was a top priority for treatment, and fibroscans are considered the most valuable tool for this.
 Point-of-care assays for alanine aminotransferase or aspartate aminotransferase, in addition to HBV DNA, were considered valuable by almost everyone for providing HBV care in their settings.

-Being able to accurately and easily screening and identify those living with chronic hepatitis B is essential to achieve global elimination.
+Being able to accurately and easily screen and identify those living with chronic hepatitis B is essential to achieve global elimination.
 A focus on pregnant women is vital, given how commonly hepatitis B is passed on from mother to child.
-This survey shows what needs to change and where resources need targeted to help make elimination a truly global process.
+This survey shows what needs to change and where resources need to be targeted to help make elimination a truly global process.

 To accelerate hepatitis testing globally, the World Hepatitis Alliance will launch the first-ever World Hepatitis Testing Week in November 2024.
 Look out for updates on HepSA Community News and the Hepatitis SA Facebook page.